How to Drive Employee Engagement with Data

 This is a great encouragement to employees and, in my opinion, one of the greatest areas of engagement that we can use to drive a future relationship with the people that are going to make our business successful.
 Using data to develop information in order to make decisions around career path things is critical.
 We still need the ability for people to operate under emotions and desires and so career path things should never be 100% data-driven.
 Yet like you, I want to give our employees as much information as possible in order to help them make their own decisions about a future career path.

 If we’re going to be driving interaction and engagement through development and a career path, then the next step logically is promotion.
 We want to use data in order to drive succession planning and promotion throughout the entire organization.
 The career path data should already set you up with this engagement and should allow you the opportunity to continue that process by showing employees in the organization that there truly is a path for their future at your business.
 The wonderful thing about promotion is the data that we capture in this process feeds directly back into our internal talent acquisition process.
 And now the cycle starts all over again because as we promote people, we are truly recruiting them into different roles.
 The Employee Engagement Life Cycle starts again from the beginning.

 I encourage you to think about your Learning and Talent systems as connected tools to capture data and to provide information to help you drive employee engagement.
 The data points inside this article, our recommendations, and a small subset of the information & data that’s available for you to collect and use will drive employee engagement.

 Looking to get started?
 Here are a few data points to consider.

-In a future article, I will address the analysis of this data in order to be able to help understand how this people data can help you strategically plan and transform your business for the future of work.
+In a future article, I will address the analysis of this data in order to be able to help understand how people data can help you strategically plan and transform your business for the future of work.
 If you have questions, I would love to explore this topic further and speak with you at any time.
 Please know that your Learning and Talent tools are not the easy button for employee engagement, but they are a path to engagement that will live on through the entire career of every employee.